sergey-sheh/TRLogicLLCTest/README.md

 > dotnet run -1 http://example.com/

+*Result: The first argument must be a integer in the range 1 to 2147483647*

 > dotnet run a http://example.com/

-*Result: The first argument must be a number in the range 1 to 2147483647*
+*Result: The first argument must be a integer

 > dotnet run 1 http://example.com/ 1